COMP2150-24s1/level-design-assessment-TraTran23082004/README.md

 You should conclude by highlighting a specific example of an encounter, or another aspect of your level design, that could be improved through further iterative design.

-Iterative design helped me to expand the game map further by adding in more challenges and fill negative spaces with meaningful encounters or pick-up items.Compared to the paper prototypes, the map are bigger and many encounters are improved to create connecity and keep the flow going.
+Iterative design helped me to expand the game map further by adding in more challenges and fill negative spaces with meaningful encounters or pick-up items.Compared to the paper prototypes, the map are bigger and many encounters are improved to create connectivity and keep the flow going.
+Compared to the final work, the realy map is pretty basic and lack of a consistent increase in difficulty, which can lead to the player quitting mid level due to boredom.
+On the other hand, when I tried to trenmendously increase the challenges by adding more acid surfaces, moving platforms, new enemies into some encounters, they become near impossible to beat and take too many tries.
+The encounters are clearly challenging, but not challenging in a fun way, but rather appear to be very frustrating.
+After many play-testing attempt, I finally manage to balance the difficulty by designing more safe space along with make later encounter much harder, but not impossible to get through quickly once the player get the mechanics of them.
 ![Early map](DocImages/Image13.png)
 Interative design is also greatly useful in balancing the game and keep the flow going without making the player feeling too bored or frustrated.
 Many encounters are improved after prototyping or play testing in terms of difficulty and enjoyability.
 Many of the encounters are redesigned after play-testing due to being too challenging or simply not just fun to play or might not inspire the player to continue playing.
 For instance, this encounter in Section 3 can be pretty boring and lower the intensity since it's simply just jumping on the moving platform and fight the chomper(optional).
 With iterative design, I belive this encounter can be much more interesting and challenging by adding new mechanics.
+Ideally, I can introduce a new problem solving puzzle since in the level, the puzzle solving are quite scarce and only appeared maybe once or twice in the 2 later sections.
+The puzzles are also pretty easy to solve and might not even take any tries, so adding harder puzzle will make the player more invested into the game and make their journey to reach to the Key Door more memorable.
+This will also make the Health pick-up become more valuable as the player must solve a hard puzzle and also beat a Chomper to be able to obtain this.
 ![Encounter](DocImages/Image12.png)

 ## Generative AI Use Acknowledgement